Former Major Leaguer Mike Jacobs is the first manager in the affiliation with the Miami Marlins and the Clinton LumberKings.

 Max Lanier spent 14 seasons in the Major Leagues, primarily as a leader on the St. Louis Cardinals' pitching staff.
 The two-time All-Star, who would have been considered a Cy Young Award favorite had the award existed at the time, led the National League with a 1.90 ERA in 1943.
 Lanier had two stints managing in the Midwest League with the other coming in 1968 with Dubuque.

-After a successful 15-year Major League career, Earl Torgeson spent a year guiding the Pilots in Clinton as he was dismissed after just 60 games.
+After a successful 15-year Major League career, Earl Torgeson spent a less than a year guiding the Pilots in Clinton as he was dismissed after just 60 games.
 Known as "The Earl of Snohomish," named for his hometown of Snohomish, Wash., Torgeson played the majority of his Big Legaue career as a first baseman, garnering MVP votes in two seasons.

 Karl Kuehl took over for the Pilots midseason, but didn't stay long as he only managed 31 games before leaving in 1969.
 Kuehl would return to take over for the dismissed Earl Torgeson.
 Just five years later, Kuehl was managing for the Montreal Expos in the National League.

 After a 13-year big league playing career (not including three years served in World War II), Sibby Sisti spent the first part of the 1969 season managing the Clinton Pilots.
 Partway through the season, he was brought up to the majors to coach the Seattle Pilots.
 After his career, Sisti played a role as the Pittsburgh Manager in the movie "The Natural" and also served as a consultant for the film to help capture the feel of baseball in the 1930's.
 Sisti's .583 winning percentage currently stands at fifth in franchise history.

 Bob Clear spent two seasons at the helm of the Pilots and also appeared on the mound for two games in 1967.
-Clear had a long managerial career which saw himw win League championships with The Douglas Copper Kings in 1958 and the Idaho Falls Angels in 1970.
+Clear had a long managerial career which saw him win League championships with The Douglas Copper Kings in 1958 and the Idaho Falls Angels in 1970.
 Clear also coach in the Major Leagues with the Angels for 12 seasons.